DNS, WHOIS & IP tools for .ca and beyond

-Run DNS lookups, WHOIS searches, SSL checks, blacklist scans, IP lookups, and full domain health reports in one place.
-Fast, free, and built for real troubleshooting.
+Run DNS lookups, WHOIS searches, SSL checks, and domain health reports in seconds — accurate, real-time data with zero tracking and no account required.

-DNS, WHOIS, IP, SSL, blacklist, and health-check tools designed to answer the most common technical questions quickly.
+A curated suite of DNS, WHOIS, SSL, and blacklist tools that answer your most important technical questions immediately.

-When you type a domain name, DNS translates it into the IP address a browser needs to connect.
-That translation happens in milliseconds, but several systems are involved behind the scenes.
+Type a domain and DNS translates it into the IP your browser needs — in milliseconds, across several systems.

 1